 This does not mean that every item you submit will be hung.
 Wall space is limited, and we want all members to have the opportunity to participate.
 Those decisions will be rightfully made on site when we see how many are actually delivered

 Your cooperation is appreciated since it will help assure the installation process proceeds smoothly and efficiently at each venue.

-Standardized electronic loan agreements will also be required.
-The agreements are a part of the Registration process for each venue.
-By putting a checkmark in the block on the form and clicking on Register, you have acknowledged that you have read and agreed to the the terms of Loan Agreement for that venue.
+Standardized electronic loan agreements are required and included in the Registration process for each venue as TERMS ACCEPTED BY ARTIST.
+By putting a checkmark in the block on the form and clicking on “SUBMIT” you have acknowledged that you have read and agreed to the terms for that venue.
 A link to the specific Registration Form and the Loan Agreement for each venue is at the end of the description of Procedures for each venue below.
 Also, for your convenience the submission forms can be accessed on the main menu on every page of the site by hovering a mouse pointer over Our Artists > Exhibit Registration and clicking on the venue of interest.